-Our vision is ‘Anytime, anywhere access to Information and Communications Technology (ICT) to support collaborative, inquiry-based, student-centred learning in a safe and secure manner’.
+Our vision is ‘Anytime, anywhere access to information and communications technology to support collaborative, inquiry-based, student-centred learning in a safe and secure manner’.

-This is part of a long, flexible ICT approach that grows and changes with our learning needs.
+This is part of a long, flexible approach that grows and changes with our learning needs.

-As part of our ‘Growing Up Digital’ program, we expect students to think critically, behave safely and participate responsibly.
+As part of our ‘Growing Up Digital’ program, we expect students to think critically, behave safely and participate responsibly when using technology.

 The Cornish Learning and Information Centre is a shared space at the centre of our teaching and learning community.
 Our MakerSpace is developing into a hub for creative, design and making, including the use of a range of technologies and is led by the interests of our students.

 Through our library webpage, students have access to high-quality print and digital resources ‘anywhere, anytime’ via personal devices including iPads, MacBooks and smartphones.

 We provide Information Literacy programs which teach students to be ethical digital citizens, able to critically analyse, choose and use information and share it with others.

 We encourage students to be mindful when printing their work, promote paper recycling and we redistribute resources no longer required, to other institutions.